heytaru/react-native-learning/Notes/react-native-basic.md

 > That means react native is a react framework through which we can build cross platforms mobile applications which can run on both **ios** and **Android**.
 > [React Native Official Docs](https://reactnative.dev/)

-## How to create a project in React native
+## How to create a project in React native expo

-To create a project in react native first we need to install Node JS install in your applications with npx install.
+To create a project in react native expo, first we need to install **Node JS with the npx**.
-After that we can run the expo-create commands to create a project\
+After that we can run the _**expo-create**_ commands to create a project.

 ```
 npx create-expo-app@latest appname
 ```

-where the appname will be replaced by the app name
+where the appname will be replaced by the actual app name